g0v-it/data-agcom/sdaas/README.md

 `bwi(observation) = COALESCE( avg_audience(observation.context), avg_audience(observation.context.nework))

-avg_audience is the potential audience of the whole TV channel.
+audience is the potential audience of the specific tv program (e.g. Tg1) or whole TV channel (e.g. Rai 1).

 There are some heuristics & guidelines that estimates that a speaker can pronunciate an average rate of 100 - 125 words per minute.
 That is 2 word per second.
 Because an average sentence is composed by